Superfast 4G mobile data service is still developing in both coverage and speed capabilities.

 Algorithms will even know how fast a device is travelling, so can adapt to which cell it is connected to.
 For example, a connected car might require connection to a macro-cell, such as a large network mast, in order to maintain its connection without having to re-establish continuously over distance, while a person’s smartphone can connect to smaller cells with less area coverage as the next cell can be picked up easily and automatically in enough time to prevent the user noticing.

 4K video streaming

 Capacity will also be important for the future of video streaming.
 By 2030, EE predicts that 76 per cent of its data traffic will be used streaming video.
 And the majority of that will be 4K Ultra HD or even 8K resolutions.

 The data rates of 4G can cope with that – it is expected that a 14Mbps connection should cope with streaming 4K video, 18Mbps for 8K – but if everybody was to do that at the same time, like statistics suggest, the network would have difficulty keeping up with demand.

 Other, non-consumer sectors will also be served better with 5G, but as EE itself admits, some of the applications of a low-latency, high capacity network are yet to even be thought of.
 You kind-of need the technology in place to figure out much of what to do with it.

-And finally, another major benefit to 5G technology is that standards and which spectrum bands will be reserved for its deployment will have been agreed globally, by members during the World Radiocommunications Conferences.
+And finally, another major benefit to 5G technology is that standards and which spectrum bands will be reserved for its deployment will have been agreed globally.
 Your 5G phone in the UK, for example, will work on the exact same system and spectrum band as in the US, South Korea and wherever else.

 Well, that’s the idea anyway.